haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 #### 2.3: Identifying the final suitability ranking

 15. In the last part we will use all the components created to get the suitability map.
-Use the raster calculator following the formula as shown in the Figure 6.
+Use the raster calculator following the formula as shown in the figure 6.

 - Figure